 Art in Public Places Policy

 The Art in Public Places Policy is intended to provide guidance to staff, artists, citizens and businesses in the planning, commissioning and implementation of Art in Public Places projects that will be meaningful to the community and enhance public places across the City.
-Developed in consultation with artists, artists, arts administrators, arts community leaders and City staff, the Policy recognizes several key priorities for art in public places in Hamilton, including:
+Developed in consultation with artists, arts administrators, arts community leaders and City staff, the Policy recognizes several key priorities for art in public places in Hamilton, including:

 - Embracing Placemaking - express the evolving physical, cultural, and social identities that define us;